alesdi/firestore-explorer/README.md

 After configuring the extension with your service account, open the Firestore Explorer View in the activity bar to:

-- navigate all the collections and documents of your project.
-Items will be loaded only when needed and paged to minimize the number of API requests.
+- navigate all the collections and documents of your project (items will be loaded only when needed and paged to minimize the number of API requests);

+- sort documents in a collection by a specified field and direction;

 - view and edit the content of any document as a simple JSON file, taking advantage of the full power of vscode editor.
 Just save the file it to immediately update the document in the database.